stephentetley/sql-syntax/README.md

 A Flix library of SQL datatypes and a pretty printer.

-At early stage of development...
+At an early stage of development...

 License: Apache 2.0